daniel-furman/lwMCMC/README.md

 ---

-A lwMCMC object has the following class functions:
+A lwMCMC object has class functions to perform Bayesian inference.

+* define the log(likelihood) function first (not in the class).

 To run the chain: